 Sit back, relax, and enjoy these top rated movies!

 There's nothing quite like this John Hughes classic.
-Overshadowed by her sister's wedding, Samantha (Molly Ringwald) has to come to turns with the fact that her entire family has forgotten her 16th birthday.
+Overshadowed by her sister's wedding, Samantha (Molly Ringwald) has to come to terms with the fact that her entire family has forgotten her 16th birthday.
 To make matters worse, she has to deal with annoying attention from her high school's king nerd (Anthony Michael Hall) and absolutely zero attention from school hottie Jake Ryan.
 Watch Molly Ringwald and Anthony Michael Hall remind you why the '80s was the best time for teenage comedies!

 You don't have to be a music fan to appreciate the amazing storytelling from Straight Outta Compton.
 Set in 1980s Compton, California, this film tells the story of rap group N.W.A.
 The film shows the brutally honest side of the five members' lives—violence, gang crime, and all—and how they told their story through their (now legendary) groundbreaking music.
 Whether you know N.W.A.'s songs by heart or are a pop culture fanatic, this film will have you talking about the movement that ignited a cultural and musical revolution.